Complete workflow: From nothing to insight

 Step 1: Zero-install analysis

-This fetches 20 recent revisions and runs all standard deterministic analyzers.
+This fetches 20 recent revisions and runs all 26 deterministic analyzers, including wikilink and category diffing, talk page correlation, and edit cluster detection.
 Output is one JSON event per line — the full event stream:

 Analysis of "Bitcoin" at depth detailed found 330 events across 20 revisions.